 We’ve used our expertise to put together this Guide to Shipwreck Dives in Grand Cayman.
 Scroll down to find all the information you need to know!
 And if you have any questions about our scuba diving tours or boat excursions, please feel free to get in touch.

-USS Kittiwake: One of Grand Cayman’s Most Famous Dive Sites!
+Experience a USS Kittiwake Dive and Explore One of Grand Cayman’s Most Famous Sites!

 In a highly competitive field, the wreck of the USS Kittiwake is easily one of the best and most renowned dive sites in Grand Cayman and the Cayman Islands.
-This 251-foot former submarine rescue vessel was intentionally sunk in 2011 to create an artificial reef teeming with marine life.
+This 251-foot former submarine rescue vessel was intentionally sunk a short distance off Seven Mile Beach in 2011 to create an artificial reef teeming with marine life.

 As you explore its well-preserved decks and chambers, keep an eye out for curious sea turtles, vibrant tropical fish, and perhaps even a sneaky moray eel lurking in the shadows.
 With multiple entry points and a maximum depth of 64 feet, this dive is perfect for both beginners and seasoned wreck enthusiasts.

-Oro Verde: The Ship that Ran Aground After Mutiny
+Discover the Oro Verde in Grand Cayman, a Ship that Ran Aground After a Mutiny

 Keep your eyes peeled for majestic eagle rays gliding gracefully through the water, enhancing the sense of otherworldly wonder.
-Located off Seven Mile Beach, the Oro Verde wreck is a popular site on our Grand Cayman west coast dives, including the 2-Tank AM West Wall Dive.
+Another gem of a wreck located off Seven Mile Beach, the Oro Verde is a popular site on our Grand Cayman west coast dives, including the 2-Tank AM West Wall Dive.

 Are you interested in snorkelling as well as diving?
 You’ll love our range of Seven Mile Beach snorkelling excursions.
-And if you’re staying in the Seven Mile Beach area during your vacation, make sure you read our Visitor’s Guide to Grand Cayman’s Seven Mile Beach!
+And if you’re staying in the Seven Mile Beach area during your vacation, make sure you read our Ultimate Guide to Seven Mile Beach, Grand Cayman!

 If you get the chance to dive the Balboa, expect to see coral, sponges, tarpon, and so much more.
 However, due to its location in the main transfer channel between George Town Dock and visiting cruise ships, it’s becoming more difficult to dive here.

-When combined with Grand Cayman’s famous outstanding visibility, the Pallas Wreck is a joy to explore.
+When combined with our island’s famous outstanding visibility — which is yet another reason why you need to go to diving in Grand Cayman — the Pallas Wreck is a joy to explore.

 Prepare for a thrilling adventure as you dive into the deep waters surrounding the Doc Poulson wreck.
 This impressive 80-foot-long vessel is a former Japanese cable-laying ship that now rests at a depth of approximately 60 feet.
 As you descend, you’ll witness the ship’s imposing silhouette emerge from the blue.